Skip to main content

 Current versions of Python support type hinting.
 Consider using type hints in any critical application.
 If you develop a shared library, use type hints.

-Once you add type hints, type checkers like mypy can check your code as you develop it.
-Code editors can also read type hints to display information about the code that you are working with.
+Once you add type hints, type checkers like mypy and pyright can check your code as you develop it.
+Code editors will read type hints to display information about the code that you are working with.
 You can also add a type checker to your pre-commit hooks and CI to validate that the code in your project is consistent.

 If you use Pydantic in your application, it can work with type hints.
-Use the mypy plugin for Pydantic to improve the integration between mypy and Pydantic.
+If you use mypy, add the plugin for Pydantic to improve the integration between mypy and Pydantic.

 PEP 484 - Type Hints and PEP 526 – Syntax for Variable Annotations define the notation for type hinting.